 Our office hours are Monday to Friday: 9:00am - 5:00pm (excluding national and public holidays).

-If you wish to make an appointment, visit our office, or make a comment or complaint about the service, further information including full contact details are available on our website using the link provided.
-This includes the option for submitting a Building Standards Enquiry Form
+If you wish to make an appointment, visit our office, make a comment, compliment or complaint about the service or the content of this document, further information including full contact details are available on our How to contact Building Standards webpage.
+Telephone and email contact details are given on this page including the option for submitting a Building Standards Enquiry Form.